elwais/elwais.github.io/essays/on-typescript/on-typescript.md

 easier than the [parentheses-happy Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp#Syntax) in my eyes.)
-For now, if I'm just mindful of the fact that I shouldn't treat Typescript as C or Python, I'm certain that I will learn a lot from the language that's used to add types to the language that powers the web.
+For now, if I'm just mindful of the fact that I shouldn't treat Typescript as C or Python, I'm certain that I will learn a lot from the language that helps power much of the web.